-Summary Terms And Conditions:
+Summary Terms and Conditions:

 6. Further Details and Conditions:

-e.
-If the product is returned the refund will be credited to the original amount paid and to the original payment method.
+d.
+If the product/s is returned the refund will be credited to the original amount paid and to the original payment method.

-7. It is the responsibility of the claimant to supply the correct information (outlined above) in order to receive the Offer.
+7. The claimant is responsible for supplying the correct information (as outlined above) in order to receive the Offer.
 The Promoter will not be held liable for non-delivery of an Offer due to the provision of incorrect information.

-11. The Promoter shall not be liable if the Promotion is not capable of running as planned for reasons including but not limited to tampering, unauthorised intervention, fraud, dishonesty, technical failures, or any other causes beyond the control of the Promoter which corrupt or affect the administration, security, fairness, integrity or proper conduct of this Promotion.
-The Promoter reserves the right to disqualify any individual who tampers or interferes with the Promotion or does not comply with these Terms & Conditions.
+10. If the Promotion is not capable of running as planned for reasons including but not limited to tampering, unauthorised intervention, fraud, dishonesty, technical failures, or any other causes beyond the control of the Promoter which corrupt or affect the administration, security, fairness, integrity or proper conduct of this Promotion, the Promoter reserves the right to disqualify any individual who tampers with the process or does not comply with these Terms & Conditions.

 13. The Promoter and its associated agencies and companies are not liable for any loss (including, without limitation, indirect, special or consequential loss or loss of profits), expense or damage which is suffered or sustained (whether or not arising from any person’s negligence) in connection with this Promotion or accepting or using the/a Offer(s), except for any liability which cannot be excluded by law.
 Nothing will exclude the Promotor’s liability for death or personal injury as a result of its negligence.